Summer Budget Meals – Meal Planning

 Tuesday: Avocado Turkey Tomato Sandwich

 Let me tell you, this sandwich is one of my favorites.
 I love using whole grain bread with this deluxe sandwich.
 It is so yummy it taste like a specialty treat in a sandwich shop.
-All you really need to do is mash the avocado and add a pinch of salt and pepper in your mash.
-Spread your avocado mixture on your bread and add the rest of the toppings: tomato, turkey, cheese (I like provolone) and bread.
+Update: Here is a link to the recipe!
 Super delicious!

 Wednesday: Chicken Strawberry Feta Salad